HenryAWE/PapilioCharontis/README.md

 ```

 ### Unicode Support
-You can conveniently use Unicode string in formatting function
+You can conveniently use Unicode string in formatting function.
 ```c++
 papilio::format("{[:2]}", "你好，世界");
 // Returns "你好" instead of first two bytes which cannot represent a valid character papilio::format("Length: {0.length}; Size: {0.size}", "你好，世界");
 // Returns "Length: 5; Size: 15"
 ```
 NOTE: In order to run the above code, you need to make sure you code is saved in UTF-8 encoding and correct compiler flags is set.
-You can use the "u8" prefix to force the string to use UTF-8 encoding
+You can use the "u8" prefix to force the string to use UTF-8 encoding.

-## Document
+## Documentation
 1. [Build the Project](doc/en/build.md)
 2. [Introduction to the Script](doc/en/script.md)
 3. [Frequently Asked Questions](doc/en/faq.md)